Cyfrin/moccasin/docs/source/core_concepts/named_contracts.rst

 The key here, was the ``mainifest_contract``, which does a lot of things under the hood, including:

 - Deploys a contract if one doesn't exist
-- Allows us to get fixtures for testing
 - Returns the named contract at it's address if it's on a chain we recognize
 - Sets up local testing environments for us to test our contracts